The people of Northampton want to know what has happened to their missing millions.

 In September 2017 it was announced seven people have been arrested and a further nine questioned under caution.

-In December the BBC revealed a further seven people had been questioned under caution, with money laundering added to the list of suspected offences.
+The following December the BBC revealed a further seven people had been questioned under caution, with money laundering added to the list of suspected offences.

 Now police say case files have been prepared in relation to 30 suspects.